electron/electron/docs/api/web-contents.md

 * `newUrl` String
 * `isMainFrame` Boolean

-Emitted when a redirect was received while requesting a resource.
+Emitted when a redirect is received while requesting a resource.

 ### Event: 'dom-ready'